shellbear/Injector/README.md

 sh injector.sh
 ```

+## How it's work ?

+Injector will automaticatly detect USB device when connected and will automaticatly select a random file, create a copy of it with the same name and icon but the new file will contains malicious code and allow you to execute any command you cant.
+Caution: When opening malicious file it will open a terminal and quits after 2 seconds which can alert User.

 ### Known Issues

 If you discover any bugs, feel free to create an issue on GitHub fork and